ibm-cloud-architecture/refarch-cognitive-conversation-broker/README.md

 The method declares the message and the context parameters.
 The context variable is here to keep the Watson conversation context so it can be sent back to the service so dialog context is kept.
 We need to propagate to the client as the conversation is with a unique client, where the server is serving multiple web browser.

-# Work on the code

 ## Link to your Watson Conversation service
-You need to create a Watson Conversation Service in IBM Bluemix, get the credential and update the file env-templ.json under server/routes folder with your own credential, then rename this file as env.json
+You need to create a Watson Conversation Service in IBM Bluemix, get the credential and update the file config/config.json with your own credential:
 ```
 {
     "conversation" :{